paukstelis/octoprint_deploy/README.md

 * Make sure whichever printer you are installing for is not plugged in via USB
 * Go to wherever you downloaded octoprint_deploy: `$ cd octoprint_deploy`
 * Run the bash script: `$ sudo ./addnew_printer.sh`
 * And follow the instructions.
-Defaults are shown in brackets:
+Defaults are shown in brackets.
+ENTER accepts defaults:

 >UNPLUG PRINTER FROM USB